Meril-Prothom Alo Awards

 The Meril-Prothom Alo Awards, or simply Prothom Alo Awards, is an annual Bangladeshi awards ceremony honouring cinematic achievements in Bangladeshi Film Industry.
 The awards are divided into two components, Viewers' Choice and Critics' Choice.
 The awards were first presented in 1998 and since then the awards are given every year at the Bangladesh China Friendship Conference Center.

 Meril-Prothom Alo Awards receive the highest number of viewers among Bangladesh's awards ceremonies.
 The awards are considered Bangladeshi equivalent to The Oscars.

 History

 Meril Prothom Alo Awards were first awarded in 1998.
-The awards ceremony was organised and held by Bangladesh's largest newspaper Daily Prothom Alo and Square Toiletries Limited.
-After the construction of BICC in 2002, the awards ceremony was moved to a new location and in 2002, the awards ceremony for the first time was held in front of a large audience.
+The awards ceremony was organised and held by Bangladesh's largest newspaper Daily Prothom Alo and Meril of Square Toiletries Limited.
+After the construction of BCFICC in 2002, the awards ceremony was moved to a new location and in 2002, the awards ceremony for the first time was held in front of a large audience.
 The awards include nominations in more than 30 categories and 2 honorary awards (includes lifetime achievements award).